aidenkoog/awesome-til-today-i-learned/README.md

 # Awesome-til-today-i-learned
-- This is a repository used when I want to reorganize new information or previously known knowledge.
+- This is a repository used when I want to reorganize new information or previously known knowledge.

 ## Notice
 - Repository name: til --> awesome-til-today-i-learned (2023/10)